rahuljauhari3/Page-Rank-Algorithm/README.md

 1. Store connections from the graph in a list.
 2. Count the number of outgoing connections from a node
 3. Constructing the probability transition matrix.
-4. Calculate the eigenvalues and the left eigenvectors
+4. Calculate the left eigenvectors
+5.Calculating eigen value using power method.
-5. Displaying the Principal left eigenvalue which indicates the probability of being on each webpage.
+6. Displaying the Principal left eigenvalue which indicates the probability of being on each webpage.

 **Test Case**
 Query: 4